Return to the Newsroom

 CzechSlovak

-A flexible labor legislation is essential for promoting the creation of new businesses, the growth of established firms and the creation of career opportunities.
+A flexible labour legislation is essential for promoting the creation of new businesses, the growth of established firms and the creation of career opportunities.
 European countries have distinctive employment law frameworks, yet still remain competitive for investors.

 Fixed-term contract duration